-- No exercises or shoulder motion until after your first post-operative visit unless otherwise instructed - You may begin elbow, wrist, and hand range of motion on the first post-operative day about 2-3 times per day - Formal physical therapy (PT) will begin after your first post-operative visit
+- NO Shoulder motion until after your first post-operative visit unless otherwise instructed. - No elbow active motion.
+You may use your non operative side hand to passively move elbow joint. - You may begin wrist and hand range of motion on the first post-operative day about 2-3 times per day - Formal physical therapy (PT) will begin after your first post-operative visit